-If your system is running a lower level of either Red Hat Enterprise Linux, SUSE Linux Enterprise Server, or Oracle Enterprise Linux, than indicated in Table 1-2, you must upgrade it before attempting to install Symantec ApplicationHA.
-Consult the Red Hat, SUSE, or Oracle documentation for more information on upgrading or reinstalling your system.
+If your system is running a lower level of Red Hat Enterprise Linux, than indicated in Table 1-2, you must upgrade it before attempting to install Symantec ApplicationHA.
+Consult the Red Hat documentation for more information on upgrading or reinstalling your operating system.

-Symantec supports only Oracle, Red Hat, and SUSE distributed kernel binaries.
+Symantec supports only Red Hat distributed kernel binaries.